SeargeDP/SeargeSDXL/README.md

 ### What is missing in v4.0?
-Some features that were originally in v3.4 or planned for v4.x were not included in the v4.0 release, they are now planned for v4.1.
+Some features that were originally in v3.4 or planned for v4.x were not included in the v4.0 release, they are now planned for a future version.
 This was decided to get this new version released earlier and the missing features should not be important for 99% of users.

 So, what is actually missing?